nileshh-27/Social-media-sentimental-analysis-using-streaming-data-pipelines/README.md

 ## Project Overview

 This project aims to analyze social media sentiment in real-time using streaming data pipelines.
-By leveraging **Apache Spark Streaming**, **Python**, and databases like **MySQL** or **MongoDB**, this system collects social media posts (e.g., from Twitter), processes them, and classifies sentiment as positive, negative, or neutral.
+By leveraging **Apache Spark Streaming**, **Python**, and databases like **MongoDB**, this system collects social media posts (e.g., from Twitter), processes them, and classifies sentiment as positive, negative, or neutral.

 It helps businesses, analysts, and researchers track public opinion trends, detect emerging issues, and make data-driven decisions.